 The war was an ominous and frequent topic of conversation in the homes of Providence’s Italian families, and some suspected that stores were playing on that fear to raise prices.

 On August 29, protesters began putting action to the words.
-The Italian-Americans had been protesting in prior years over their treatment by the Providence establishment.
+Italian-Americans had been protesting in prior years over their treatment by the Providence establishment.
 Encouraged by the I.W.W. (which figured in the famous 1912 Bread and Roses Strike in Massachusetts), Italians had marched through the streets of Little Italy supporting labor politicians and Italian pride.

-Skirmishes with police were not unheard of at these events, but they were minor compared to the food riots of 1914.
+Skirmishes with police were not unheard of at these events, but they were minor compared to the macaroni riots of 1914.
 On August 29, a rally at the corner of Atwells and Dean Streets turned raucous.
 The crowd began marching down Atwells Street toward Frank Ventrone’s store.

 Ventrone had come to America from Italy in the 1880s and had prospered as the Italian population of the city surged.
 Dubbed the “Macaroni King,” he imported pasta, produced it and wholesaled it to other groceries.
 He was the most obvious target for the mob.